oracle-quickstart/oci-cisco/ftdv/nlb-drg-use-case/README.md

-# Network Load Balancer Sandwich Topology - Reference Architecture with DRG Enhancments
+# Network Load Balancer Sandwich Topology - Reference Architecture with DRG Enhancements

 We are using hub-and-spoke architecture (often called as star topology) and flexible network load balancer with Cisco Thread Defense Firewall.
 This architecture has a central component (the hub) that's connected to multiple networks around it, like a spoke.
 We are using Cisco Threat Defence BOYL Listing from OCI Marketplace.